Infini-AI-Lab/MagicDec/README.md

-# MagicDec
+# MagicDec: Breaking Throughput-Latency Trade-off for Long Sequences with Speculative Decoding
-Breaking Throughput-Latency Trade-off for Long Sequences with Speculative Decoding
+Code will be made public very soon :)